Chiwetel Ejiofor Is David Bowie's Successor as the Man Who Fell to Earth

 Oscar-winner Chiwetel Ejiofor will take the stardust-coated reins of The Man Who Fell to Earth in a new series for Paramount+.
-Based on the 1963 novel by Walter Tevis and the 1976 film directed by Nicolas Roeg starring David Bowie (and also a 1987 made-for-TV movie with Wil Wheaton in it?), the story follows Thomas Jerome Newton, an alien who arrives to Earth in search of water for his home planet, Anthea, which has been devastated by war and draught.
+Based on the 1963 novel by Walter Tevis and the 1976 film directed by Nicolas Roeg starring David Bowie (and also a 1987 made-for-TV movie with Wil Wheaton in it?), the story follows Thomas Jerome Newton, an alien who arrives to Earth in search of water for his home planet, Anthea, which has been devastated by war and drought.

 The Man Who Fell to Earth is being adapted by frequent J.J.
 Abrams collaborator Alex Kurtzman and Jenny Lumet, writer of the film Rachel Getting Married and co-executive producer on Star Trek: Discovery.
 The two are also collaborating on CBS’s upcoming Clarice.